QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 - Were there any bugs or edge cases you had to deal with?
 - Did you have concepts that couldn’t be implemented?
 - Were any softcore/hardcore differences considered?
-A brief overview here (and/or in the forum thread) would be helpful.
+A brief overview here would be helpful (and/or in the forum thread for any achievement concepts you were unable to create).